I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_gpio_client_registration_packet.md

 ## Members

 `CLIENT_ClearActiveInterrupts`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439341">CLIENT_ClearActiveInterrupts</a> event callback function.

+`CLIENT_ConnectFunctionConfigPins`

 `CLIENT_ConnectIoPins`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439347">CLIENT_ConnectIoPins</a> event callback function.

 `CLIENT_ControllerSpecificFunction`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh698237">CLIENT_ControllerSpecificFunction</a> event callback function.

 `CLIENT_DisableInterrupt`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439371">CLIENT_DisableInterrupt</a> event callback function.

+`CLIENT_DisconnectFunctionConfigPins`

 `CLIENT_DisconnectIoPins`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439374">CLIENT_DisconnectIoPins</a> event callback function.

 `CLIENT_EnableInterrupt`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439377">CLIENT_EnableInterrupt</a> event callback function.

 `CLIENT_MaskInterrupts`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439380">CLIENT_MaskInterrupts</a> event callback function.

 `CLIENT_PrepareController`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439389">CLIENT_PrepareController</a> event callback function.

 `CLIENT_PreProcessControllerInterrupt`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439392">CLIENT_PreProcessControllerInterrupt</a> event callback function.

 `CLIENT_QueryActiveInterrupts`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439395">CLIENT_QueryActiveInterrupts</a> event callback function.

 `CLIENT_QueryControllerBasicInformation`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439399">CLIENT_QueryControllerBasicInformation</a> event callback function.

 `CLIENT_QueryEnabledInterrupts`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/dn265184">CLIENT_QueryEnabledInterrupts</a> event callback function.
 This member is supported starting with Windows 8.1.

 `CLIENT_QuerySetControllerInformation`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh698241">CLIENT_QuerySetControllerInformation</a> event callback function.

 `CLIENT_ReconfigureInterrupt`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh698243">CLIENT_ReconfigureInterrupt</a> event callback function.

 `CLIENT_ReleaseController`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439411">CLIENT_ReleaseController</a> event callback function.

 `CLIENT_RestoreBankHardwareContext`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439414">CLIENT_RestoreBankHardwareContext</a> event callback function.

 `CLIENT_SaveBankHardwareContext`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439419">CLIENT_SaveBankHardwareContext</a> event callback function.

 `CLIENT_StartController`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439424">CLIENT_StartController</a> event callback function.

 `CLIENT_StopController`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439430">CLIENT_StopController</a> event callback function.

 `CLIENT_UnmaskInterrupt`

 A pointer to the GPIO controller driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439435">CLIENT_UnmaskInterrupt</a> event callback function.

 `ControllerContextSize`

 The required device context size, in bytes.
 The <a href="https://msdn.microsoft.com/library/windows/hardware/hh439490">GPIO_CLX_RegisterClient</a> method allocates a device context of this size.
 When GpioClx calls any registered callback function in the <b>GPIO_CLIENT_REGISTRATION_PACKET</b> structure, GpioClx passes this device context to the callback function as a parameter.
 The callback functions use this context to access and update the driver's information about the state of the GPIO controller device.
 For more information, see <a href="https://msdn.microsoft.com/4BE99C71-9BA6-44E3-A54F-DE8C3440A474">GPIO Device Contexts</a>.

 `Flags`

 A set of flags that indicate which registration options are selected.
 No flags are currently defined for registration options.
 Set this member to zero.

 `Reserved`

 Reserved for future use.
 Set this member to zero.

 `Size`

 The size, in bytes, of this structure.
 Set this member to <b>sizeof</b>(<b>GPIO_CLIENT_REGISTRATION_PACKET</b>).

 `Version`

 The version number for the GPIO interface that the GPIO controller driver supports.
 Set this member to the value GPIO_CLIENT_VERSION, which is defined in the Gpioclx.h header file.

 ## Remarks
 The GPIO controller driver passes a pointer to a <b>GPIO_CLIENT_REGISTRATION_PACKET</b> structure as an input parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439490">GPIO_CLX_RegisterClient</a> method.
 This method registers the driver to use the services provided by GpioClx.
 Typically, the driver calls this method from its <a href="..\wdm\nc-wdm-driver_initialize.md">DriverEntry</a> routine.

 The <b>GPIO_CLIENT_REGISTRATION_PACKET</b> structure contains two unnamed unions.
 Each union can contain a pointer to one of two alternative types of event callback functions.
 In each case, your GPIO controller driver should implement the type of callback function that is best suited to the GPIO controller hardware.
 The GPIO controller driver's <i>CLIENT_QueryControllerBasicInformation</i> callback function informs GpioClx which callback functions are implemented.